- Ambulatory Care

 This four week core learning experience provides the resident with an opportunity to be responsible for ensuring safe and effective medication use, monitoring medicine patients, addressing non-formulary drug requests, and providing drug information and education to healthcare professionals, patients, and caregivers.

-During the four week core Medicine II rotation the resident will build on their previous Medicine I experience to follow and manage more critical patients on the cardiology, medical/surgical, and palliative care units.
+During the four week core Medicine II rotation, the resident will build on their previous Medicine I experience to follow and manage more critical patients on the cardiology unit.
+Pharmacists who routinely work with these Cardiology-based patients provide direct patient care by reviewing patient profiles, managing and optimizing medication therapy, and providing medication education.
 The resident will be responsible for more independent management of these services.
-Residents will demonstrate a layered learning model when working with students.
+Residents will demonstrate a layered learning model when working with students

 Critical Care (Stacy Emmett, RPh, BCCCP)